 Climate change has made heat waves more common and intense around the world, but African countries have been hit especially hard by these episodes.
 Life-threatening stretches of hot weather are expected to increase on the continent in the decades to come.

-To address this threat, DEOHS faculty members Kristie Ebi and Jeremy Hess are investigating the health risks of heat waves in rural Kenya and identifying ways to mitigate these risks.
+To address this threat, DEOHS faculty members Kristie Ebi and Jeremy Hess with the UW Center for Health and the Global Environment are investigating the health risks of heat waves in rural Kenya and identifying ways to mitigate these risks.
 Their award supports a project in collaboration with researchers at Aga Khan University in Kenya and University of the Witwatersrand in South Africa.

 This year, the team plans to gather perspectives on the issue from community and women’s leaders, health departments and health care workers in Kaloleni and Rabai, two communities outside of Mombasa.
 They’ll also design approaches to monitor health and weather patterns, the latter in collaboration with Professor Cecilia Bitz of the Department of Atmospheric Sciences.